webqamdev/encryptable-fields/README.md

 ## Usage

 To work with this package, you need to use our `EncryptableFields` trait in your models, then override the `$encryptable` property.
 This array allows you to define encryptable attributes in your model.
+To use this trait, you also need to implement the `Encryptable` interface.

 You can also add attributes to contain a hash of the non encrypted value, which might be useful in order to execute a fast full match for a given searched value.